vvanholl/elasticsearch-prometheus-exporter/README.md

 Of course, you could use the service discovery service instead of a static config.

-Just keep in mind that metrics_path must be `/_prometheus/metrics`, otherwise Prometheus will find no metric.
+Just keep in mind that `metrics_path` must be `/_prometheus/metrics`, otherwise Prometheus will find no metric.

 ## Project sources

-The Maven project site is available at [Github](https://github.com/vvanholl/elasticsearch-prometheus-exporter).
+The Maven project site is available at [GitHub](https://github.com/vvanholl/elasticsearch-prometheus-exporter).

 ## Credits